Each year according to the International

 9 to 25mm, steel joints that used

-many ship yards, the Aker management, engineers and QA personnel knew little about the flux cored and MIG processes, their experience was usually with the SMAW (stick) process, a process in which weld skills is the prime requirement and minimal weld process expertise is requied.
+many ship yards, the Aker management, engineers and QA personnel knew little about either the flux cored and MIG processes, their experience was usually with the SMAW (STICK WELD) process, a process in which welder skills is the prime requirement and minimal weld process control expertise is requied.

-To work at the yard, the welders had to pass an all position, flux cored
+To work at this US ship yard, the welders had to pass an ABS all position, flux cored

-weld tests with ceramic backed vee groove welds, (6 mm root gaps) The welds were to be made in accordance with the yards weld procedures.
+weld tests with ceramic backed vee groove welds, (6 mm root gaps) The welds were to be made in accordance with the yards weld specs / procedures.

-TOO OFTEN, "WELD QUALIFICATION TESTS" ARE IRRELEVANT TO THE WELDS MADE ON THE ACTUAL WELD APPLICATIONS.
+OFTEN, "WELD QUALIFICATION TESTS" ARE IRRELEVANT AS THEY WILL HAVE LITTLE IN COMMON WITH THE WELDS MADE ON THE ACTUAL WELD APPLICATIONS.

 optimum manual or automated flux cored weld quality for those ceramic backed steel groove welds.
-In the last five decades, the lack of valuable weld process control - best practice expertise appears to be common on large scale weld projects, and it does not take a rocket scientist to figure out the future weld liability and the weld cost consequences.
+In the last five decades, the lack of valuable weld process control - best practice expertise appears to be common with weld decision makers on large scale weld projects, and it should not take a rocket scientist to figure out the future weld liability and the weld cost consequences.

-THE EXTRAORDINARY OVER BUDGET SHIP YARD WELD REWORK COSTS WOULD NOT CHANGE TILL I INSISTED THAT ALL
+THE EXTRAORDINARY OVER BUDGET USA SHIP YARD WELD REWORK COSTS, WOULD NOT CHANGE TILL I INSISTED THAT ALL

-THOSE INVOLVED, INCLUDING THE FRONT OFFICE PERSONNEL ATTEND MY TRAINING SO THEY WOULD ALL FULLY UNDERSTAND THE WELD PROCESSES
+THOSE INVOLVED, INCLUDING THE FRONT OFFICE PERSONNEL ATTEND MY PROCESS CONTROL TRAINING SO THEY COULD ALL WALK THE SAME PATH TO WELD PROCESS OPTIMIZATION.

 For the Flux Cored Weld Best Practices - Process

-Control Training Program that I was to present, I insisted that all the welders, supervisors, engineers, managers and QA personnel in the yard participate in my unique
+Control Training Program that I was to present, I insisted that not only the welders, but also the repposible supervisors, engineers, managers and QA personnel in the yard participate in my unique

-Note for the bean counters: This weld process training program requires approx. ten hours, "five hours classroom and five hours hands on".
+Note for ship yard bean counters, this weld process training program does not require weeks, months or years it requires approx. eight hours, "four hours classroom and four hours hands on".

-With my best friend Tom O'Malley assisting, Tom in light blue jkt on right died in Feb.
-2015..
-RIP TOM and keep your eye on me.
-In a few weeks, we completd the training for approx. 300 welders and the yards newly eductated weld decision makers.
+With my best friend Tom O'Malley assisting, (Tom in light blue jkt on right died in Feb.
+2015).
+RIP TOM always will love your spirit and freindship and keep your eye on me.
+In a few weeks Tom and I completd the training for approx. 300 welders and for the yards newly eductated weld decision makers.

-After the training was complete, the ship yard QA department was given the responsibility to evaluate the weld cost saving results through the weekly reductions with the ship's weld rework.
-Three
+THE SHIP YARD WELD SAVINGS RESULTS WERE PROVIDED: After my training was complete, the senior ship yard managemnent made the ship yard QA department manger responsible to evaluate the weld cost saving results through the weekly reductions with the ship's weld rework.
+Three to four

 months after the training, the ship yard

-QA department indicated a 50 - 60% reduction
+QA department indicated a 50 to 60% reduction

-would result "at that time" in a weld cost savings of approx. 4 million dollars per-ship.
-As the weld rework was still decreasing further cost reductions were projected and dont forget I have not discussed the increased weld productivity that was attained from the welders using the correct (higher) wire feed settings.
+in the required weld rework per-ship.
+As the weld rework was still decreasing, further cost reductions were projected and dont forget I have not discussed the 30% Increased weld productivity that was attained from the welders using the correct (higher) wire feed settings.

 Ed's MIG and flux cored self teaching or training programs are available at this site

-HOW MANY MORE DECADES WILL WE REQUIRE FOR MANAGERS TO REALIZE THAT SMAW HAS NOTHING IN COMMON WITH MIG OR FLUX CORED AND THESE TWO PROCESSES HAVE UNIQUE REQUIREMENTS?
+HOW MANY MORE DECADES WILL WE REQUIRE FOR MANAGERS AND TRAINERS TO REALIZE THAT SMAW HAS NOTHING IN COMMON WITH MIG OR FLUX CORED?

 It's not unusual